 Important features of a drysuit

 You will also have the choice between latex rubber or neoprene seals for your neck and your wrists.
 Latex rubber offers the comfort of adjusting the diameter perfectly to what is required for your body shape (you can cut the seal which has the form of a cone at the right dimension for you).
 Considering the issue at the neck I was facing, it should have been the right choice for me.
 Unfortunately, this material is also very fragile.
 I saw so many scuba divers having to fix their seals a bit too often.
-Given the gymnastics needed to get into your dry suit, a finger nail too long and the game is over.
+Given the gymnastics needed to get into your dry suit, a fingernail too long and the game is over.
 So for the scuba traveller I am, I chose the most resistant option: the neoprene seals.
 Finally, when it comes to your feet, you will usually have the choice between integrated booties or the socks style.
 With the latter, you will have to add boots that can be heavy.
 For travels, I highly recommend integrated booties that are lighter than additional boots.

 How to get a good bargain on your dry suit?

 With a price going from 600€ to 1500€ on average, many scuba divers are reluctant to invest in their dry suit.
 As I explained in my article about travelling with your own scuba gear, having your own dry suit will be a matter of comfort and, as a result, a matter of safety.
 In the case of this very particular piece of diving equipment, it cannot be truer as diving in cold water is more challenging.
 If you want to keep diving anywhere where the water is cold, here are some ways of acquiring a dry suit for less:

 - Dive shops usually rent dry suits for one season and renew them the following year.
 As a result, they sell for a good price the second-hand dry suits.
 The advantage is that they are controlled on a regular basis by the dive shop so that you will have less risk of potential issues.